Categories & Criteria

 - KPIs & commercial success; please demonstrate your metrics, including real numbers, not just percentages.
 For example, demonstrate your Share of Checkout (3 months after implementation)

-Entries are invited from financial services or start-up companies that offer an Open Banking product and were founded less than 36 months ago and have raised less than £3m in equity (this includes SAFE notes).
+Entries are invited from financial services or start-up companies that offer an Open Banking product and founded less than 36 months ago, and with equity funding (including SAFE notes) of under £3 million.

 Judges will be looking for evidence of success in the following criteria: